 Once you're finished be proud of what you've done.
-You may even want to mat and frame it and display it on a wall at home, close to where you sort and process your digital images.
+You may even want to matte and frame it and display it on a wall at home, close to where you organize and process your digital images.

-An artist's statement is ideal as part of a catalogue for an exhibition of your photographs or, as evidenced HERE, as a page on your website.
+An Artist Statement is ideal as part of an exhibition catalogue or, as a subpage under the About section on your website.

 Artist Statement | Putting Words to Work

-For your Artist's Statement to be of value it must both inform and underpin your work.
-Read it and think about it regularly.
+For your own Artist Statement to be of value it must both inform and underpin your work.
+Read and think about it regularly.

 Do the words reflect who you are, as a person and as an artist?

 Once you've tapped into your creative self and allowed the creation of art to outline your creative journey, are you staying on track and is it helping you navigate your way through life?

 Can you see this is about far more than photography, the vehicle by which you produce art?
 It's about you and the way you choose to live your life.

 Digital photography is a means to an end.
 It allows us to do the following: